ctmrbio/Amplicon_workflows/amplicons-no_overlap.rst

 	cat reads1.fa reads2.fa reads3.fa > all.fa

 **STEP 6: Dereplication**
 	Here we combine all reads that are identical into a single one, keeping track of how many copies there are of each one.
+We'll also discard sequences that only show up once in the entire dataset, as they're very likely to be errors.
 This saves a lot of time down the road.
+We'll also give our OTU a better name than the standard read names.

 The command:
-	./usearch7 -derep_fulllength <infile> -output <fasta_file> -uc <uc_file> -sizeout

-Example:
-	./usearch7-derep_fulllength all.fa -output all.derep.fa -uc all.derep.uc -sizeout

-**STEP 7: Sorting**
-	Usearch reads the fasta file in order, assigning each sequence to a cluster as it finds it.
-Since a sequence that has been read in many copies is most likely to be right, starting by the most frequent sequences and working your way down increases the chances the OTU found are real.
-We will therefore sort sequences from most frequent to least.
-At this point you can also throw away sequences that haven't been found a minimal amount of times.
-Discarding singletons will increase your precision and speed up the process, with a small lost of sensitivity.
-If you choose not to throw away any sequences, don't write the parameter -minsize.

-The command:
-	./usearch7 -sortbysize <infile> -output <outfile> -minsize <minimal cluster size>
+	vsearch -derep_fulllength <infile> -output <outfile> -minuniquesize <minimal abundance> --relabel <label>

-Example:
-	./usearch7 -sortbysize all.derep.fa -output all.sort.fa -minsize 2
+Example

+	vsearch -derep_fulllength all.fa -output uniques.fa -minuniquesize 1 --relabel OTU-

-**STEP 8: Clustering**
+**STEP 6: Clustering**
 	Here we cluster our reads by similarity.
 Usearch uses average-linkage clustering, which means that it is possible that two sequences that are closer to each other than the similarity threshold can still end up in different OTU.
 One way to minimize this risk is to cluster at a higher similarity first, and then gradually expand these clusters.
-	Since we have not removed the primer sequences, we will tell Usearch to not consider them in the clustering.
 	If you're having memory problems, you can use -cluster_smallmem instead of cluster_fast.
-This is slightly less accurate.
+This is slightly less accurate, and will require that you sort your sequences by length before clustering.

 The command:
-	./usearch6 -cluster_smallmem <infile> -id <identity> -uc <uc_file> -idprefix <integer> -idsuffix <integer> --centroids <fasta output>
+	vsearch -cluster_smallmem <infile> -id <identity> -uc <uc_file> -idprefix <integer> -idsuffix <integer> --centroids <fasta output>

 Example:
-	./usearch6 -cluster_smallmem all.sort.fa -id 0.99 -uc all.99.uc -idprefix 18 -idsuffix 18 –centroids all.99.fa -sizein -sizeout
+	vsearch -cluster_smallmem uniques.fa -id 0.99 -uc all.99.uc –centroids all.99.fa

-	./usearch6 -cluster_smallmem all.99.fa -id 0.98 -uc all.98.uc -idprefix 18 -idsuffix 18 –centroids all.98.fa -sizein -sizeout
+	vsearch -cluster_smallmem uniques.fa -id 0.98 -uc all.98.uc –centroids all.98.fa

-	./usearch6 -cluster_smallmem all.98.fa -id 0.97 -uc all.97.uc -idprefix 18 -idsuffix 18 –centroids all.97.fa -sizein -sizeout

-**STEP 9: Renaming OTU**
-	Our OTU so far have the name of the read ID of their centroid, which is simply not pleasant.
-Therefore, we can change their names now to OTU_1, OTU_2 etc. This script can be downloaded `here <http://drive5.com/python/>`_.
-You can choose any name for your OTUs, but please use OTU_ if you want to keep following this tutorial.

-The command:
-	python fasta_number.py <infile> <prefix> > <outfile>

-Example:
-	python fasta_number.py otus97.fa OTU_ > otus97num.fa

-**STEP 10: Assigning reads to OTU**
+**STEP 7: Assigning reads to OTU**
-	We will now look at each of our original fasta files and assign them to OTU.
+	We will now look at each of our merged fastq files and assign them to OTU.
 At this point, take the opportunity to make a directory just for your new cluster files.
 This is important downstream.
 You're also requested to say how similar your sample must be to the centroid.
-This must be compatible with the radius you used for clustering.
-For example, if you used a radius of 3%, use now a similarity of 0.97.
+This must be compatible with the similarity you used for clustering.

-	In this step you may see that most reads are identified as chimera and just a small part are being recruited to OTU.
-That's a bug in the screen output that won't affect your data.

 The command:

-	./usearch7 -usearch_global <sample file> -db <numbered out file> -strand <plus/minus/both> -id <similarity to the centroid> -uc <outfile>
+	vsearch -usearch_global <sample file> -db <numbered out file> -strand <plus/both> -id <similarity to the centroid> -uc <outfile>

 Example:

-	./usearch7 -usearch_global reads1.merge.fa -db otus97.num.fa -strand both -id 0.97 -uc 	clusters/reads1.uc
+	vsearch -usearch_global merge.fq -db all.98.fa -strand plus -id 0.98 -uc clusters/reads1.uc

-Or, to run all samples without having to retype the command each time:

-	SAMPLES=reads*merge.fa
-	for sample in $SAMPLES; do
-		./usearch7 -usearch_global $sample -db otus97.num.fa -strand both -id 0.97 -uc clusters/${file%merge.fa}uc
-	done

-**STEP 11: Splitting the concatenated reads**
+**STEP 8: Splitting the concatenated reads**
 	Now that we've assigned the reads to OTU, we have to split them again to be able to assign them a taxonomy.

 The command:
-	perl uncat_reads --spacer=<spacer_string> --in=<infile> --out1=<fwd_file> --out2=<rev_file>
-or
-	perl uncat_reads --length=<length> --in=<infile> --out1=<fwd_file> --out2=<rev_file>
+	perl uncat_reads.pl --length=<length> --in=<infile> --out1=<fwd_file> --out2=<rev_file>

 Example:
-	perl uncat_reads --spacer='NNNNNNN' --in=otus97.num.fa --out1=otus97_R1.fa --out2=otus97_R2.fa
-or
-	perl uncat_reads --length=220 --in=otus97.num.fa --out1=otus97_R1.fa --out2=otus97_R2.fa
+	perl uncat_reads.pl --length=252 --in=all.98.fa --out1=all98_R1.fa --out2=all98_R2.fa

 *PART III: CLASSIFYING*
 -----------------------

 **If you're working on 18S reads:**
 Please refer to the `18S taxonomy workflow <https://github.com/EnvGen/Tutorials/blob/master/18S_taxonomy.rst>`_ and then proceed to Part IV here.
-Otherwise, follow Steps 12 and 13 as described below.
+Otherwise, follow Steps 9 and 10 as described below.

-**STEP 12: Classifying OTU**
+**STEP 9: Classifying OTU**
 	There are many tools for assigning taxonomy to a read.
 Here we use the `SINA classifier <http://www.arb-silva.de/aligner/>`_.
 Its online version only accepts 1000 sequences at a time.
 You can choose to divide your file into chunks of 1000 sequences, and then concatenate the results, or you can download and run the SINA classifier locally.

-**STEP 13: Parsing taxonomy**
+**STEP 10: Parsing taxonomy**
 	The taxonomy assigned to a forward read won't always agree with the reverse read.
 What we do here is to take the part in which both agree.

 The command:
-	sina2otu --pair --sina=<sina_csv_table> --sina2=<sina_csv_table> > <outfile>
+	perl sina2otu.pl --pair --sina=<sina_csv_table> --sina2=<sina_csv_table> > <outfile>

 Example:
-	sina2otu --pair --sina=all_R1.97.csv –sina2=all_R2.97.csv > all.97.tsv
+	perl sina2otu.pl --pair --sina=all_R1.97.csv –sina2=all_R2.97.csv > all.97.tsv

 *PART IV: OTU TABLES*
 -----------------------

-**STEP 14: Creating an OTU table**
+**STEP 11: Making OTU tables**
-	Independently of the classification method chosen above, this step will produce a table with OTUS on the lines, samples on the columns and the classification for each read and the sequence of the representative at the end of each line.
-You can choose to stop the taxonomy at a certain level – default is 5, or approximately class.
-If you want the full taxonomy, set the –depth parameter to a very large number.
+	Here we'll produce a table with OTUS on the lines, samples on the columns and the classification for each read and the sequence of the representative at the end of each line.

-	Since we have already created an artificial consensus from both our classifications, we need to inform the parser of this by choosing "tsv" as format.
+	If you use the RDP classifier, you can choose a confidence cut-off – classification assignments with lower confidence will be disregarded.
+Regardless of the classifier you also have the choice of assigning a fixed depth of classification, and all finer classifications will be disregarded.
+If you want the whole classification without any cut-offs, choose 0 as minimal confidence and a large number as maximum depth.
+If you don't give any parameters, a cut-off of 50% confidence will be taken for RDP files and a depth of 5 for Silva files.

+	With online SINA you can choose different databases to use (EMBL, Greengenes, LTP, RDP and Silva, in this order).
+This script will only consider the last classification for each line, so consider that when choosing which databases to use.

+	In all cases, you must choose which classifier was used: RDP (rdp), online SINA (sina-ol), standalone sina (sina-cl) or any other procedure generating a table with OTU on the leftmost column and classification on the rightmost (tsv).
+Choose tsv if you follwed the 18S taxonomy procedure.

 	Every classification file that you want included in your OTU table should be in the same folder, and no other files should be in it.

-The same applies to the read assignment files (uc files), that should be in their own folder, and with nothing else there.
+	You also have the option of inputing sequence names at this step, if you don't want to use the file names as column headers in the results table.

 The command:

+	perl make_otu_tables.pl --names=<FILE> --threshold=INTEGER --samples=<FOLDER> --classification=<RDP_FILE> --sequences=<FASTA> --classifier=<classifier> > <output_file>

+or

-	perl otu_tables --depth=<INTEGER> --samples=<FOLDER> --classification=<SINA_FILE> --sequences=<FASTA> --classifier=tsv
+	perl make_otu_tables.pl --depth=INTEGER --samples=<FOLDER> --classification=<SINA_FILE> --sequences=<FASTA> --classifier=<sina-cl/sina-ol> > <output_file>

 Example:

+	perl make_otu_tables.pl --threshold=50 –samples=all_reads --classification=otus97.num.fa_classified.txt --sequences=otus97.num.fa --classifier=rdp > otu_table.tsv

+or

-	perl otu_tables --depth=10 --samples=clusters --classification=otus97.csv --sequences=otus97.num.fa --classifier=tsv
+	perl make_otu_tables.pl --depth=5 --samples=all_reads --classification=otus97.csv --sequences=otus97.num.fa --classifier=sina-ol --names=names.tsv > otu_table.tsv

+**STEP 12: Elimiating 0 count OTUs**
+	During assignment with usearch_global, some OTU that had been predicted earlier might end up with no reads assigned to them, since other OTU centroids had better matches to those reads.
+These make your OTU tables unnecessarily large, so you can eliminate them.
+The same approach can be used if you want to eliminate singletons at this step, for instance.
+We'll take the opportunity to fix a litte problem with the header line.

+The command:

+	awk 'NR>1{for(i=2;i<=(NF-2);i++) t+=$i; if(t>0){print $0}; t=0}' otu_table.tsv > temp

+	sed '1s/ /\\t/g'  temp > otu_table.tsv

+	rm temp

 *PART V: BIOLOGY*
 -----------------